remotion-dev/remotion/packages/docs/docs/miscellaneous/snippets/fps-converter.md

 title: "FPS converter"
 ---

 This snippet is useful if you have designed your video with a different frame rate than you want to render in the end.
-Wrap your markup in the `<FpsConverter>` component to get
+Wrap your markup in the `<FpsConverter>` component override the time of it's children to achieve a different FPS.

 ```tsx twoslash title="FpsConverter.tsx"
 import React, { useContext, useMemo } from "react";